Bishopstoke F.C.: Ground

 Bishopstoke F.C. currently play at Priory Park, Elizabeth Way, Bishops Waltham, Hampshire, SO31 1SQ.

 The venue is owned by Bishops Waltham Parish Council and has a large car park and clubhouse with two adult football pitches and a cricket pitch.
 The ground is also used by Hampshire Premier League side Bishops Waltham Dynamoes.

 Local rivalries

-Following the sad demise of neighbours Fair Oak, Bishopstoke now regard Wyvern and Bishops Waltham Dynamoes their main local rivals.
+Following the demise of close neighbours Fair Oak and West End, Bishopstoke now regard AFC Wyvern and Bishops Waltham Dynamoes their main local rivals.